gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/elaboration_order_handling_in_gnat.rst

 .. index:: Order of elaboration
 .. index:: Elaboration control

-This appendix describes the handling of elaboration code in Ada and GNAT, and discusses how the order of elaboration of program units can be controlled in GNAT, either automatically or with explicit programming features.
+This appendix describes the handling of elaboration code in Ada and GNAT and discusses how you can control the order of elaboration of program units in GNAT, either automatically or with explicit programming features.

 .. _Elaboration_Code: